Find AA Meetings in New Mexico

 Sourced from official New Mexico AA intergroups

-New Mexico's AA community spans 80 cities with meetings held daily at churches, community centers, and online.
-Whether you're searching for AA meetings near you, looking for a specific meeting type, or exploring online AA meetings and AA Zoom meetings across New Mexico, our directory connects you with local AA groups ready to welcome newcomers and support long-term recovery.
+New Mexico's AA community includes 449 meetings across 82 cities, held daily at churches, community centers, and online.
+Whether you're looking for a meeting near you, a specific format, or an online or Zoom option anywhere in New Mexico, this directory lists local AA groups that are open to newcomers and people at every stage of recovery.

 Active filters: